tanrar/discorg-bot/README.md

 2. Run the script:
    ```
-   python main.py
+   python src/main.py
    ```

-The bot will now monitor the specified Discord channel for the `!summarize` command.
+The bot will now connect to Discord and respond to commands in the specified channels.

+## Available Commands

+- `/hourly_summary`: Generate and post an hourly summary
+- `/daily_summary`: Generate and post a daily summary
+- `/eight_hour_summary`: Generate and post an 8-hour summary
+- `/user_daily_summary`: Generate a daily summary focused on a specific user
+- `/enable_chat`: Enable bot chatting in the monitored channel
+- `/disable_chat`: Disable bot chatting in the monitored channel

 ## Development